Retro alarm clock with calendar, notebook, and reminder blocks symbolizing IRS tax deadlines and expiration dates.

 If your statute expiration date (CSED) is approaching, it may be in your best interest to avoid actions that extend the timeline.
 For example, jumping into an Offer in Compromise without knowing your CSED could backfire if you’re close to the finish line.

-How to Find Out When Your Debt Expires
+How to Find Out When Your IRS Debt Expires

-The IRS won’t make it easy to figure out when your debt expires.
-Your Collection Statute Expiration Date (CSED) is buried in transcripts and affected by tolling events like appeals or past settlement requests.
+The IRS doesn’t make it simple to know when your back tax debt expires.
+Your Collection Statute Expiration Date (CSED) is hidden in IRS transcripts and can be extended by tolling events like appeals, audits, or settlement requests.

 Key Takeaway